Updated July 26, 2023

-This shows the company is having good operative conditions, which is boosting the operating margin as well.
+This shows the company has good operative conditions, also boosting the operating margin.

-The main business of British petroleum is to sell petrol at the retail level through petrol pumps.
-Its main assets are Owned Petrol pumps, Oil and Gas properties, Oil Depots, storage tanks, Intellectual properties and intangibles related to brand BP, transportation trucks and furniture.
+The main business of British Petroleum is to sell petrol at the retail level through petrol pumps.
+Its main assets are Owned Petrol pumps, Oil and Gas properties, Oil Depots, storage tanks, Intellectual properties, intangibles related to the brand BP, transportation trucks, and furniture.

-- The company has made a huge investment in fixed assets, intangibles and property plant and equipment.
+- The company has invested heavily in fixed assets, intangibles, and property plants and equipment.

-- Moreover, the company has also acquired few entities worth $ 6986 Mn to expand its horizon and to cover new geographies
+- Moreover, the company has also acquired a few entities worth $ 6986 Mn to expand its horizon and cover new geographies.

-- Also, to enhance the skills and capacity of working, BP has undertaken operations in the form of Joint venture and Associates worth $ 1395 Mn
+- Also, to enhance the skills and capacity of working, BP has undertaken joint ventures in Joint ventures and Associates worth $ 1395 Mn.

 - Also, various segments and operations are sold out at $ 1911 Mn, which shows the stability of investment income.

-Thus, on an overall basis, one can say that the cash flow of British petroleum from investment activates is highly appropriate and shows the solvency of the business.
+Thus, on an overall basis, one can say that the cash flow of British petroleum from investment activities is highly appropriate and shows the business’s solvency.

 The main business of Microsoft Corporation is Information technology.
-It develops software, platforms and customized applications to cater to the business needs.
+It develops software, platforms, and customized applications for business needs.